-Dr. Shebaro teaches various courses in Computer Science such as Mobile Programming, Database Systems, Operating Systems and Networking.
-He also teaches various programming language paradigms like procedural, functional, and parallel programming, and he is planning an interdisciplinary course in Digital Forensics in collaboration with the Forensic Sciences department.
-In addition, he advises several students in their senior projects and manages various diverse undergraduate research projects.
+Dr. Shebaro teaches various courses in Computer Science such as Computer Security and Privacy, Mobile Programming, Database Systems, and various programming language paradigms like procedural, functional, and parallel programming.
+In addition, he taught an interdisciplinary course in digital forensics in collaboration with the Forensic Sciences department.
+He also advises several students in their senior projects and manages various diverse undergraduate research projects.
 Dr. Shebaro serves on multiple university and school committees such as the Promotion and Tenure Review Committee and the NSCI Safety Committee.
 He is also a member of the i4 Institute leadership team at St. Edward's University, and a member of the University's Campus Community Emergency Response Team (C-CERT).

 - Ph.D. in Computer Science at the University of New Mexico, Albuquerque, New Mexico, 2012

 - M.S. in Computer Science at the Lebanese American University, Beirut, Lebanon, 2006